Creating international opportunities

-UK Research and Innovation (UKRI) enables a diverse range of international partnerships, from collaborations between individual researchers and businesses up to major global infrastructure programmes.
+UK Research and Innovation (UKRI) enables a diverse range of international partnerships: from building collaborations on the ground and facilitating opportunities between individual researchers and businesses in different countries and regions, up to major global infrastructure programmes.

 Our international strategic framework sets out how UKRI delivers international activity and our ambitions for delivering an outstanding research and innovation system that enriches lives at a local, national and global scale.